neilchaudhuri/vidya-website/content/blog/pop-goes-the-blockchain.md

 programming language.
 In order to keep matters between the parties involved, a smart contract needs to maintain state-- everything there is to know about how the contract is executed.
 You store that state in [memory on the Ethereum Virtual Machine using the Solidity API](https://solidity.readthedocs.io/en/latest/frequently-asked-questions.html#what-is-the-memory-keyword-what-does-it-do).
-As contracts become more complex and store more data--and developers potentially mismanage memory like in the old C++ days--memory can be a concern along with compute.
+As contracts become more complex and store more data--and developers possibly mismanage memory like in the old C++ days--memory can be a concern along with compute.

 ## Openness: Blockchain lacks standards, needs tooling, and must avoid a class system